PrestaShop/PrestaShop/.github/PULL_REQUEST_TEMPLATE.md

 * FO : Related to the Front Office.
 Default theme (images, CSS, JavaScript, etc.), 'front' controllers, etc.
 * BO : Related to the Back Office.
 BO theme, 'admin' controllers, images, CSS, JavaScript, etc.
 * CORE : Related to the core of the software itself Classes, controllers, etc.
-* MO : Modules.
+* MO : Related to modules.
 Please specify the module's name in the content of commit message.

 Sample title: "[-] FO : Fix cart warning for IE9."